breadchris/notes/pages/Omnivore.md

 	        site:: [automerge.org](https://automerge.org/docs/tutorial/introduction)
 	        labels:: [[programming]]
 	        date_saved:: [[Jan 30th, 2023]]
-		- > In Automerge, data is stored first on the user's device, and then secondly somewhere else, such as in the cloud. [⤴️](https://omnivore.app/me/introduction-automerge-crdt-1860591cb39#40e16d7a-6b32-46a5-8834-befed61801ae)
+		- ### Highlights
 			- > Philosophically, if I modify a google doc my computer is asking Google for permission to edit the file.
 (You can tell because if google’s servers say no, I lose my changes.)
 In comparison, if I git push to github, I’m only notifying github about the change to my code.
 My repository is mine.
 I own all the bits, and all the hardware that houses them.
 This is how I want all my software to work.
 			  "I was wrong, CRDTs are the future" by Joseph Gentle [⤴️](https://omnivore.app/me/introduction-automerge-crdt-1860591cb39#3fde0743-3965-4bd4-aa94-ce4590b7e16f)
+			- > In Automerge, data is stored first on the user's device, and then secondly somewhere else, such as in the cloud. [⤴️](https://omnivore.app/me/introduction-automerge-crdt-1860591cb39#40e16d7a-6b32-46a5-8834-befed61801ae)
 	- [SQL should be your default choice for data engineering pipelines](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743) collapsed:: true site:: [robinlinacre.com](https://www.robinlinacre.com/recommend_sql) date_saved:: [[Jan 30th, 2023]]
+		- ### Highlights
+			- > SQLGlot has the potential for lots of interesting applications such as keeping track of lineage. [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#01c5bc2f-d636-4ff5-9636-35c32905656c)
+			- > More recently, DuckDB enables extremely fast parallelised analytics queries on a single machine [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#6be0be63-7e1d-4974-bce9-ffd9b724b094)
+			- > Malloy promises to offer a clearer and more concise declarative alternative to SQL that compiles to SQL. [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#60a1c1c9-a893-4bd3-906f-a37527434b22)
 			- > SQL should be the first option considered for new data engineering work.
 It’s robust, fast, future-proof and testable. [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#0e1da911-e2ae-41b9-83ec-f986f7d462c8)
-		- > Malloy promises to offer a clearer and more concise declarative alternative to SQL that compiles to SQL. [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#60a1c1c9-a893-4bd3-906f-a37527434b22)
-		- > More recently, DuckDB enables extremely fast parallelised analytics queries on a single machine [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#6be0be63-7e1d-4974-bce9-ffd9b724b094)
-		- > SQLGlot has the potential for lots of interesting applications such as keeping track of lineage. [⤴️](https://omnivore.app/me/sql-should-be-your-default-choice-for-data-engineering-pipelines-18603a63743#01c5bc2f-d636-4ff5-9636-35c32905656c)
 	- [The Sauce That Survived Italy's War on Pasta - Gastro Obscura](https://omnivore.app/me/the-sauce-that-survived-italy-s-war-on-pasta-gastro-obscura-185ff4ad4d4) collapsed:: true site:: [Atlas Obscura](https://www.atlasobscura.com/articles/italian-futurist-pasta)